Anumala89/ETL-project/README.md

 ### Schema:

-•	Filter movies, specifically U.S. movies, in Netflix file
+•	Filter movies in Netflix file

 •	Group movies by title in film location file